Kludex/python-multipart/README.rst

         :target: http://travis-ci.org/andrew-d/python-multipart

 python-multipart is an Apache2 licensed streaming multipart parser for Python.
 It's still under some development, but test coverage is currently 100%.
+Documentation is available `here<http://andrew-d.github.io/python-multipart/>`_.

 Why?
 ----

 Because streaming uploads are awesome for large files.
-Examples will be coming soon :)
+More examples will be coming soon :)

 How to Test
 -----------